 How long you are sore following the soft tissue injury depends on the impact of the car accident.
 Ice packs, pain killers, and muscle relaxers can help you function, but they will not heal anything.
 Ice packs, rest, compression, elevation, are used to treat the soreness.

 Physical Therapy from a PT or Chiropractor can be utilized to help with the soreness.
 However, it is always advised to seek medical attention to rule out fractures and internal bleeding.

 - Back Pain

 - Shoulder Pain

-Injuries that are a direct result of a car accident have an impact of how sore you will be and how long it will last.
-Proper medical care can prevent soreness and pain
+Injuries that are a direct result of a car accident have an impact on how sore you will be and how long they will last.
+Proper medical care can prevent soreness and pain.